tfeb/tfeb-lisp-hax/README.md

 The optional second argument to `collector-contents` is a bit sneaky but can be really useful.

 ### Accumulating into vectors: `with-vector-accumulators`
 `with-vector-accumulators` lets you accumulate elements into vectors painlessly.
 A simple way of doing this would be to build a list, and then turn that into a suitable vector at the end.  `with-vector-accumulators` doesn't do that: rather it repeatedly adjusts the vector if needed.
-That means it may cons a lot more, but it has options which, if you know how big the vector will be, allow you make it pretty quick.
+That means it may cons a lot more, but it has options which, if you know how big the vector will be, allow you make it pretty quick[^6].

 The syntax is `(with-vector-accumulator (&rest accumulators) ...)`.
 Each accumulator can be one of three options:

 - a symbol, `name`;
-- a list of the form `(name &key for-vector start fill-pointer adjustable length extension element-type finalize)`;
+- a list of the form `(name &key for-vector start fill-pointer adjustable length extension element-type simple finalize)`;
 - a list of the form `(name initial-value &key ...)` which is equivalent to `(name :for-vector initial-value ...)`.

 Here